How Telling Stories Supports Your Business

 Everyone seems to be telling stories these days.
 Stories are a fantastic way to market your business.
 A good story told well makes a big difference.
 There is a lot you can do to shape your story, to get your message over.

 I am leading a lunch and learn meeting about business story telling, starting next month.
-If you are in the Sheffield area and can get along to the Village Grill, 344-346 Abbeydale Road at 12.15 on 2nd and 4th Thursdays, you can join a dynamic group of story tellers and business owners.
+If you are in the Sheffield area and can get along to The Rude Shipyatd, 89 Abbeydale Road at 12.15 on 2nd and 4th Thursdays, you can join a dynamic group of story tellers and business owners.

 One thing I shall do is explore how we use stories in all aspects of businesses.
 Here are five approaches to business story telling.